omaralzomor2030-eng/food-classification-nlp/README.md

 # 🧠 Food Classification using NLP (DistilBERT)

-## 📌 Project Overview
+## 📌 Overview

-This project focuses on building a deep learning model to automatically classify food products based on their ingredient text using Natural Language Processing (NLP).
+This project builds an intelligent Natural Language Processing (NLP) system that classifies food products based on their ingredient text.

-The system reads raw ingredient lists and predicts the correct food category such as:
+Given a list of ingredients, the model predicts the correct food category such as:

 * Snacks
 * Beverages